Occupational Therapy

 Areas of Interest: Mental Health, Assistive Technology & Home Modifications

-Graduating from Swinburne University of Technology in 2023, Bob has 1.5 years of experience in the field.
-Passionate about making a meaningful difference in people’s lives, Bob takes pride in helping individuals engage in their desired occupations and achieve greater independence.
+Graduating from Swinburne University of Technology in 2023, Bob is passionate about making a meaningful difference in people’s lives, Bob takes pride in helping individuals engage in their desired occupations and achieve greater independence.

 Areas of Interest: Autism, Attention-Deficit/hyperactivity disorder (ADHD), Down Syndrome, Multiple Sclerosis and Parkinson disease.